Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

 • This salad gets better as the dressing soaks into the potatoes.
-Make up to 24 hours in advance and store in the refrigerator up to two days.
+Make up to 24 hours in advance and store in the refrigerator for up to 2 days.

 Notes